Social Experiment:

 Programme

-February’s event kicks off at 6pm and finishes by 9pm…
+February’s Queer Contact Edition, hosted by Seth Douglas, kicks off at 6pm and finishes by 9pm…

 Graham Clayton-Chance (special guest) · Less Like Ourselves, More Like Each Other (installation preview)

-Experience a preview of the installation at Social Experiment: an embodied encounter using original footage, sound, and movement — it reimagines what it must feel like to be on a LGBTQ+ country-western dance floor in an immersive environment shaped by rhythm, proximity, and presence.
+From 6pm experience a preview of the installation in Space 2 (shown twice): an embodied encounter using original footage, sound, and movement — it reimagines what it must feel like to be on a LGBTQ+ country-western dance floor in an immersive environment shaped by rhythm, proximity, and presence.
 The work invites you not only to witness community, but to feel it — exploring how movement generates queer collectivity and shared joy.

 Insta @claytonchancegraham